M.Sc. In Engineering Systems and Management

 - ESMA 610 Business Analytics, Statistics for Engineering Systems

 Students must complete a minimum of 12 credits of electives.
-The ESM program electives that students can select from are listed below.
-Students can select up to 2 elective courses (6 credits) from other M.Sc. programs at KUST subject to the approval of their research advisor.
+The list of electives that students can select from includes any core courses not used to meet the ESMA Core requirement above as well as those listed below.
+Students can also select up to two elective courses (6 credits) from other M.Sc. programs in the College of Engineering at KU subject to the approval of their research advisor.

 - ESMA 601 System Architecture

 - ESMA 607 Management and Entrepreneurship for Engineers